The Great Beauty

-The Great Beauty (La grande bellezza /it/) is a 2013 art drama film co-written and directed by Paolo Sorrentino.
+The Great Beauty (La grande bellezza) is a 2013 art drama film co-written and directed by Paolo Sorrentino.
 Filming took place in Rome starting on 9 August 2012.
 It premiered at the 2013 Cannes Film Festival where it was screened in competition for the Palme d'Or.
 It was shown at the 2013 Toronto International Film Festival, the 2013 Tallinn Black Nights Film Festival (winning Grand Prix), and at the 2013 Reykjavik European Film Festival.

 The film won Best Foreign Language Film at the 86th Academy Awards, as well as the Golden Globe and the BAFTA award in the same category.
 It is a co-production between the Italian Medusa Film and Indigo Film and the French Babe Films, with support from Banca Popolare di Vicenza, Pathé and France 2 Cinéma.
 With a production budget of €9.2 million, the film grossed over $24 million worldwide.

 Plot

 The film opens with a quote from Louis-Ferdinand Céline's novel Journey to the End of the Night: "Travel is useful; it exercises the imagination.
 All the rest is disappointment and fatigue.
 Our journey is entirely imaginary.
 That is its strength.
 It goes from life to death.
 People, animals, cities, things – all are imagined.
 It's a novel, just a fictitious narrative.
 Littré says so, and he's never wrong.
 And besides, in the first place, anyone can do as much.
 You just have to close your eyes.
 It's on the other side of life."

 Jep Gambardella is a 65-year-old seasoned journalist and theater critic, mostly committed to wandering among the social events of a Rome immersed in the beauty of its history and in the superficiality of its inhabitants today, in a merciless contrast.
 He also ventured into creative writing in his youth: he is the author of only one work called The Human Apparatus.
 Despite the appreciation and the many awards he received, Jep has not written other books, not only for his laziness but above all for a creative block from which he cannot escape.
 The purpose of his existence has been to become a "socialite", but not just any socialite, but "the king of society".

-Jep is surrounded by several friends: Romano, a playwright who is perpetually on the leash of a young woman who exploits him; Lello, a mouthy and wealthy toy seller; Viola, a wealthy bourgeois and mother of a son with serious mental problems named Andrea; Stefania, a self-centred radical chic writer; Dadina, the dwarf editor of the newspaper where Jep works.
+Jep is surrounded by several friends: Romano, a playwright who is perpetually on the lead of a young woman who exploits him; Lello, a mouthy and wealthy toy seller; Viola, a wealthy bourgeois and mother of a son with serious mental problems named Andrea; Stefania, a self-centred radical chic writer; Dadina, the dwarf editor of the newspaper where Jep works.